Security for emails: rethinking URL rewriting

 In addition, Auto-Remediate provides better protection by eliminating the threat from the user’s inbox instantly, eliminating the need for users to interact with malicious emails and malicious URLs.

-Vade Secure partners are encouraged to enable Auto-Remediate, which can be activated per threat category, including phishing, malware, and spam.
-Although we highly recommend activating Auto-Remediate over ToC, partners who wish to use ToC can activate the feature in their Vade Secure for Microsoft 365 admin console.
+Vade partners are encouraged to enable Auto-Remediate, which can be activated per threat category, including phishing, malware, and spam.
+Although we highly recommend activating Auto-Remediate over ToC, partners who wish to use ToC can activate the feature in their Vade for Microsoft 365 admin console.